does-my-child-need-to-take-probiotic-photo

 TOO MUCH OF CALCIUM?

+More than the recommended daily amount isn’t good for you.
+It may even be harmful.
 Your body gets rid of extra calcium through your kidneys, and it goes into your urine, raising the risk of kidney stones (Nephrolithiasis) for some people.
 High levels of the mineral in your blood (Hypercalcemia) can lead to kidney problems (Hypercalciuria), as well as hardened blood vessels and tissue.
 Some studies also link high calcium intake, particularly from supplements, with a greater risk of heart disease, though the results aren’t settled (here, here, here, here, here, here).
+High calcium intake can cause constipation.
+It might also interfere with the absorption of iron and zinc, though this effect is not well established.

 STEPS TO CHOOSE A CALCIUM SUPPLEMENT